MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ### Customize CI Pipeline

-There are some potential changes you can make to adapt your project:
+The following are some of the potential changes you can make to adapt your project:

-1. Rename the template file to **Jenkinsfile** since it's a common practice, and put it under the target branch, for example, the **dev** branch.
+1. Rename the template file to **Jenkinsfile**, and place it under the target branch, for example, the **dev** branch.
 1. Change how the CI flow is triggered.
 We default to use the triggers of **pollSCM** when a new change is pushed into the **dev** branch.
 1. Ensure you have a npm build script, or customize the way you build in the automation code.
 1. Ensure you have a npm test script which returns zero for success, and/or change the test commands.

 ### Customize CD Pipeline

-Change the following steps to customize CD pipeline:
+Follow the steps to customize the CD pipeline:

-1. Rename the template file to **Jenkinsfile** since it's a common practice, and put it under the target branch, for example, the **main** branch.
+1. Rename the template file to **Jenkinsfile**, and place it under the target branch, for example, the **main** branch.
 1. How the CD flow is triggered.
 We default to use the triggers of **pollSCM** when a new change is pushed into the **main** branch.
 1. Create Jenkins [pipeline credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to hold Azure service principal and M365 account login credentials.
 The table below lists all the credentials you need to create on Jenkins.
 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.

-> [!NOTE]
-> The provision step is not included in the CD template as it's usually executed only once.
-You can either execute provision Within Teams Toolkit, TeamsFx CLI, or using a separate workflow.
-Please remember to commit after provisioning (results of provisioning will be deposited inside the `.fx` folder).

 ### Credentials for Jenkins